 An arrhythmia is an abnormal rate or rhythm of the heartbeat.
 There are various types of arrhythmia and some are more serious than others.
 An arrhythmia can come and go and can cause bouts of a 'thumping heart' (palpitations), dizziness and other symptoms.
 Some arrhythmias become permanent.
 An arrhythmia called atrial fibrillation is the most common one that develops in people with dilated cardiomyopathy.
 See separate leaflets called Abnormal Heart Rhythms (Arrhythmias) and Atrial Fibrillation.

 The blood flow through the heart is slower than normal, especially when the heart is very enlarged (dilated).
 This can lead to small blood clots developing within the chambers of the heart.
 These may travel in the bloodstream and get stuck in arteries of the body.
 This may lead to a stroke if a clot gets stuck in an artery in the brain, or to other problems.
 The risk of blood clots developing can be greatly reduced by taking an anticoagulant medicine (see above).
 An anticoagulant medicine reduces the ability of the blood to clot.

 Sudden collapse and death without any warning occur rarely in people with dilated cardiomyopathy.
 This is probably due to a severe arrhythmia which may develop suddenly.
 Medication and/or an implantable cardioverter defibrillator (ICD) may reduce this risk.

-The outlook with dilated cardiomyopathy varies and depends on the severity of the condition.
-However, the outlook for many people with dilated cardiomyopathy has improved during a period of ten years.
+The outlook with dilated cardiomyopathy varies and depends on the severity of the condition, and any other medical conditions a person has.
+However, the outlook for many people with dilated cardiomyopathy has improved a lot over a period of twenty years.
 This is due to new medical and surgical treatments.